 For the Snickerdoodles:

-- Cream together the butter and sugars in a large mixing bowl with an electric mixer (handheld or standing) on high for about 2 minutes, until fluffy.
+- Cream together the softened butter (1 cup), brown sugar (3/4 cup), and white sugar (3/4 cup) in a large mixing bowl with an electric mixer (handheld or standing) on high for about 2 minutes, until fluffy.

-- Add the eggs.
-Mix on high for another 1 minute, until even MORE fluffy.
+- Add the 2 eggs.
+Mix on high for another 1 minute, until even more fluffy.

-- Add the vanilla extract, cream of tartar, baking soda, salt, and pumpkin pie spice.
+- Add the vanilla extract (1 teaspoon), cream of tartar (2 teaspoon), baking soda (1 teaspoon), kosher salt (1/4 teaspoon), and pumpkin pie spice (1 teaspoon).
 Mix until ingredients are completely combined.

-- Add the flour.
+- Add the flour (2 3/4 cups).
 Mix until ingredients are just combined- do not over mix.
 If necessary, scrape sides of bowl as you go.

-- Place balls on a parchment covered baking sheet with at least 3 inches of space in between each cookie.
+- Place balls on the parchment covered baking sheet with at least 3 inches of space in between each cookie.

-- These cookies can be frozen in an airtight freezer bag for three months, or kept at room temperature in an airtight bag or container for a week.
+- How to store: These cookies can be frozen in an airtight freezer bag for three months, or kept at room temperature in an airtight bag or container for a week.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.